Child Spacing From a Medical Perspective

 A short IPI not only affects pregnancies and babies, but also affects the family.
 Children who are adequately spaced are better prepared to begin kindergarten and generally perform better in school.
 This is likely due to dedicated time to each child from parents, which may lead to greater success and mastery of developmental skills.

 When deciding the right time to expand your family, there are many factors to consider.
 In addition to the physical effects of adequate child spacing, there are also emotional, financial, and social aspects to consider.
+Family planning and child spacing are personal conversations between yourself and your partner.
+You should move forward with having another child if and when it feels right to you.
+Although, it may be worth speaking to a healthcare provider before TTC to ensure there are no medical concerns to move forward with pregnancy.
 If you need additional support to comprehensively approach this topic, check out Parent Plans.
+When you’re ready to start TTC, we recommend tracking your fertile window via ovulation tests to better predict your chances of conceiving.